brucek/brucek.github.io/_drafts/power-irv.md

 So Power IRV works exactly like IRV *until you get down to the last 3 finalists*.

 At this point we have to do something to fix the center squeeze issue, which was the killer for regular IRV.
-How can we discover and fix that scenario?
+How do we discover and fix that scenario?

 #### Power to the rescue